AwalaApp/specs/rs000-core.md

 For availability and performance reasons, the node sending messages SHOULD limit the number of messages pending acknowledgements to five.
 Consequently, the node on the receiving end MUST hold at least five incoming messaging in its processing queue at any point in time.
 The receiving end MAY close the connection when this limit is exceeded.

-For privacy and censorship-circumvention reasons, public addresses using DNS records SHOULD be resolved using [DNS-over-HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS-over-TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
+For privacy and censorship-circumvention reasons, Internet addresses using DNS records SHOULD be resolved using [DNS-over-HTTPS](https://tools.ietf.org/html/rfc8484) or [DNS-over-TLS/DTLS](https://tools.ietf.org/html/rfc8310), using a DNS resolver trusted by the implementer.
 Implementations MAY allow advanced users to set the DNS resolver.
 Additionally, when the connection is done over TLS 1.3 or newer, the [Encrypted Server Name Identification extension](https://tools.ietf.org/html/draft-rescorla-tls-esni-00) SHOULD be used.

 The node delivering a message MUST NOT remove it until the peer has acknowledged its receipt.
 The acknowledgement MUST be sent after the message is safely stored.
 For example, if the message is being saved to a local disk, its receipt MUST be acknowledged after calling [`fdatasync`](https://linux.die.net/man/2/fdatasync) (on Unix-like systems) or [`FlushFileBuffers`](https://docs.microsoft.com/en-us/windows/win32/api/fileapi/nf-fileapi-flushfilebuffers) (on Windows).